PriorLax123/Search_Algorithms/README.md

 **It is important to understand that verbosity levels 3-5 will have the same output

-The input file must be a csv file includes cities (along with corrdinates) and paths between cities.
+The input file must be a csv file includes cities (along with coordinates) and paths between cities.
 Both of these sections of the file are denoted by a comment that looks exactly like the comment shown in the example below.

 **NOTE: The file must look Exactly like this.
 Pay attention to spaces!